China Has Good Reasons to Join Pacific Trade Pact, but Obstacles Remain

 China’s joining CPTPP to a large extent will depend on its market reforms and opening-up, according to Kiyoyuki Seguchi, a researcher at The Canon Institute for Global Studies in Japan.
 “If China wishes to continue to make new strides, then Japan would be happy to provide it the platform of CPTPP to broadcast [this positive message]” he said, citing China’s recently fast-tracked Foreign Investment Law as an example of how the U.S.-China trade war has pushed China to make important changes.

-Reforms might not all have to happen at once — China could use measures like transition periods, phased goals and pilot programs in free-trade zones, according to Su Qingyi, deputy director of international trade at the China Academy of Social Sciences’ Institute of World Economics and Politics.
+Reforms might not all have to happen at once — China could use measures like transition periods, phased goals and pilot programs in free-trade zones, according to Su Qingyi, deputy director of international trade at the Chinese Academy of Social Sciences’ Institute of World Economics and Politics.

 Return of the U.S.?